-The Channel Service Unit (CSU) receives and transmits signals from and to the WAN line and provides a barrier for electrical interference from either side of the unit.
-The CSU can also echo loopback signals from the phone company for testing purposes.
-The Data Service Unit (DSU) manages line control, and converts input and output between RS-232C, RS-449, or V.xx frames from the LAN and the time-division multiplexed (TDM) DSX frames on the T-1 line.
+DSU manages line control, and converts input and output between RS-232C, RS-449 and V.xx frames from the LAN and the time-division multiplexed DSX frames on the T1 line.
 The DSU manages timing errors and signal regeneration.
-The DSU provides a modem-like interface between the computer as Data Terminal Equipment (DTE) and the CSU.
+It also provides a modemlike interface between the computer as the DTE and the CSU.

-CSU/DSUs are made as separate products or are sometimes part of a T-1 WAN card.
-A CSU/DSU's Data Terminal Equipment interface is usually compatible with the V.xx and RS-232C or similar serial interface.
-Manufacturers of separate unit or integrated CSU/DSUs include Adtran, Cisco, and Memotec.
+CSU/DSUs are made as separate products or are part of a T1 WAN card.
+A CSU/DSU's DTE interface is usually compatible with the V.xx and RS-232C or similar serial interface.

 The CSU originated at AT&T as an interface to its nonswitched digital data system.
 The DSU provides an interface to the DTE using a standard interface.
 It also provides testing capabilities.